-A prototype for a redesigned Ford Focus Sedan has been spotted for the first time.
-Prototypes for the hatchback have been spotted for over a year.
+A prototype for a redesigned Ford Focus Sedan has been spotted again.
+It follows recent sightings of the new Focus' hatchback and wagon body styles.

 The new Focus will be launched in 2018, as a 2019 model, and this time around Ford will source the popular compact from a plant in China.

 The current Focus—bar the Focus RS, which comes from Germany—is sourced from a plant in Wayne, Michigan.
 Ford plans to reassign the Wayne plant for the higher-margin Ranger and Bronco models once production of the current Focus ends.

 Ford originally planned to source the new Focus from a plant to be constructed in Mexico, but given the declining sales for passenger vehicles the automaker’s top brass decided to forgo the Mexican plant and instead use spare capacity at a Chinese plant also scheduled to build the new Focus.